Licensing wheeled all-terrain vehicles

 **Note: All equipment must meet the requirements within Chapter 46.09 RCW.

-- After you’ve removed the equipment, submit the title to a vehicle licensing office and remove the on-road tab from the metal tag.
+- Submit the title to a vehicle licensing office and remove the on-road tab from the metal tag.

 - We’ll issue a new title for the vehicle with the comment “not eligible for road use.”